Our Story

-The key to his approach lies in the heart of the Somerset levels, an area still home to a goldmine of traditional cider apples:
+Now Matt believes that the key to his cider making approach lies in the heart of the Somerset levels, an area still home to a goldmine of traditional cider apples:

 “Sourcing apples from these orchards and helping maintain them is central to our cider making.
 Every drop of Tricky Cider is produced from fruit we pick and press ourselves.
 I’m able to taste the apples before they’re pressed to build a picture of how they can be blended or kept as single varieties.
 Each basket of fruit is sorted by hand to give a cleaner pick.
 This approach means that every cider has a unique story, created from the lifecycle of each orchard through Winter pruning, Spring pollination, Summer grazing and Autumn harvest.